nagoshiashumari/Rpg-Awesome/README.md

   - http://opensource.org/licenses/mit-license.html
 - The Rpg Awesome documentation is licensed under the CC BY 3.0 License:
   - http://creativecommons.org/licenses/by/3.0/
-- Attribution is not required
+- Attribution is appreciated but not required
 - Full details: https://github.com/nagoshiashumari/Rpg-Awesome/blob/master/LICENSE.md